-'''

 cc -c -o foo foo.c bar.c

-'''

-Variable names may be surrounded by curly braces ({}) to separate the name from the trailing characters.
+Variable names may be surrounded by curly braces { } to separate the name from surrounding characters which are not part of the name.
 Within the curly braces, a variable name may have a Python slice subscript appended to select one or more items from a list.
 In the previous example, the string: